cabforum/smime/SBR.md

 The CA SHALL meet the technical requirements set forth in [Section 2.2](#22--publication-of-certification-information), [Section 6.1.5](#615-key-sizes), and [Section 6.1.6](#616-public-key-parameters-generation-and-quality-checking).

-CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.
+CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) and less than 2^159 containing at least 64 bits of output from a CSPRNG.

 ### 7.1.1 Version number(s)